antoineB/antoineB.github.io/_src/posts/2015-06-02-basic-fastcgi-with-racket.md

 <!-- more -->

 A request is composed of parts denoted here as _segment_.
-Every segments is composed of an header of 8 bytes and some data of <var>N</var> bytes and padding of <var>M</var> bytes where <var>N</var> and <var>M</var> >=0.
+Each segment is composed of a header of 8 bytes and some data of <var>N</var> bytes and padding of <var>M</var> bytes where <var>N</var> and <var>M</var> >=0.

 The header is: